CSR Tools

 • an EU branch with net sales of more than EUR 40 million in the previous financial year

-A CSRD study published by PwC in October 2023 shows how far companies from the DACH region are with the implementation of the ESRS requirements and presents a surprising result as to what the preferred software solution for CSRD reporting is.
+A PwC CSRD study published in October 2023 reveals the progress of companies in the DACH region with the implementation of ESRS requirements and presents a surprising result regarding the preferred software solution for CSRD reporting.

 Indirect impact